armerj/jekyll-now/codebreaker_2019/_posts/2020-01-01-CodeBreaker-2019-Task-2.md

 - the SHA256 of the code signing certificate, and <br>
 - the common name of the certificate signer.

-I used the tool jadx to read TerrorTime's AndroidManifest.xml file to extract the permissions.
+I used the tool jadx to read TerrorTime's AndroidManifest.xml file to determine the permissions.

 ![_config.yml]({{ site.baseurl }}/images/codebreaker_2019/task_2/permissions.png)